 Using Special Characters

 For title searches that include an ampersand (&) between terms (such as Obstetrics & Gynecology), the search is also treated as if you had entered the word and.
-This allows you to find results that also include the word and (such as Obstetrics and Gynecology).
+This enables you to find results that also include the word and (such as Obstetrics and Gynecology).

 For exact searches (such as "Obstetrics & Gynecology"), you may get different results because the system removes the ampersand from the search query.
 In addition, special characters (such as $, @, and so forth) are also removed from exact title searches and will not be included in the search.